 Amendments to Rule 5.3.5 concerning the inclusion of a reference to 8 CCR 1505-3, Rule 3, regarding the administrative hearing process for rejected remote notarization applications:

 5.3.5 Deficient provider application.
 If the Secretary of State denies approval of an applicant, the Secretary of State will notify the applicant of any application deficiencies.
-A rejected applicant may request a hearing in accordance with the State Administrative Procedure Act (Article 4 of Title 24, C.R.S.) .
+A rejected applicant may request a hearing in accordance with the State Administrative Procedure Act (Article 4 of Title 24, C.R.S.) and 8 CCR 1505-3, Rule 3.

 Amendments to Rule 5.3.9 concerning the inclusion of a reference to 8 CCR 1505-3, Rule 3, regarding the administrative hearing process for curing complaints against remote notarization system or storage provider: